vtrlx/LuaGObject/README.md

 # LuaGObject

-LuaGObject is a library which dynamically generates Lua bindings to libraries which support GObject-Introspection such as Adwaita, Gtk, GLib, Gio, Cairo, Pango, and many more.
+LuaGObject is a library which dynamically generates Lua bindings to libraries which support GObject-Introspection such as Adwaita, Gtk, GLib, Gio, Pango, and many more.
+It also generates bindings to Cairo, necessary for certain Gtk functionality.

 This library is licensed under an [MIT-style](http://www.opensource.org/licenses/mit-license.php)